marcnol/pyHiM/docs/source/contributor/build_doc.md

 *Sphinx* is a documentation generator.
 It's goal is to translate source documentation files into HTML static webpages.
 The default format for the documentation files is [reStructuredText (reST)](https://docutils.sourceforge.io/rst.html), however, *markdown* can also be used (see section below).

-We use *Sphinx* with these main extensions :
+We use *Sphinx* with these main extensions:
 - [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) to automatically include documentation from docstring
 - [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) to support NumPy style docstring
 - [MyST](https://myst-parser.readthedocs.io/en/latest/sphinx/intro.html) to support Markdown-based documentation